 YA Global made loans, including convertible loans, and entered into standby equity distribution agreements.
 It described itself as providing underwriting services, with YA Global itself receiving commitment fees, and entered into hundreds of transactions over the years in question.
+YA Global's activities were found not to be eligible for the broad exemption of non-US persons from US trade or business status for merely investing or trading in stock or securities, including debt securities.

-The decision also focused on whether the fund manager might be an agent of YA Global.
-The court concluded that the filing by YA Global of annual partnership tax returns, absent a separate filing of IRS Form 8804 reporting US business activities, did not start the running of applicable statutes of limitations.
+The decision also focused on the fund manager's status as an agent of YA Global, and concluded that the filing by YA Global of annual partnership tax returns, absent a separate filing of IRS Form 8804 reporting US business activities, did not start the running of applicable statutes of limitations.